robinjmurphy/help/README.md

 > Live chat support powered by IRC

 Users chat in their browser – you respond using IRC.
+Join [#help-demo](irc://irc.freenode.com/help-demo) on Freenode and start a chat at https://help-demo.herokuapp.com/ for a live demo.

 ![Screenshot](screenshot.png)